 And that should be the goal of perfection.

-To be able to achieve this as a team, effort is necessary to invest in:
+To be able to achieve this as a team, the effort is necessary to invest in:

-without sound technical practices it’s fairly impossible to achieve this on any scale (small or large).
+without sound technical practices, it’s pretty impossible to accomplish this on any scale (small or large).

-All variants on Scrum who do not achieve the actual state of “done” product increments, according to the rules stipulated in the Scrum guide, are not to be considered Scrum teams.
+According to the rules stipulated in the Scrum guide, all variants on Scrum who do not achieve the actual state of “done” product increments are not to be considered Scrum teams.

 What does done means in software development?

 I quote this from – Ken Schwaber – and any software development team should adhere to these (working in Scrum or not)

 Presence of valuable functionality for customers to use;